Python interface: PyROOT

 A large analysis framework might further have multiple libraries.
 In these cases, you generate ROOT dictionaries, and add these to the libraries, which provides ROOT with the necessary information on how to generate Python bindings on the fly.
 This is what the large LHC experiments do to steer their analysis frameworks from Python.

-On the Python side, load the libraries with high-performance C++ in one step:
+Once the library with dictionaries is available, load it with high-performance C++ in one step:

 Note If either ROOT or the headers that were used to create the dictionaries were moved to a different location, and ROOT cannot find them (it returns an error in this case), the location of the headers has to be communicated to ROOT: